WxMarc/TurboEngineMixtureController/README.md

 in the intake manifold (rather than the ambient density).
 This allows the mixture to be managed according to the POH, setting mixture at full-rich throughout the climb instead of leaning the mixture to maintain proper power.

-Please see the included instructions.pdf for detailed instructions on how to install the controllers for any of the three aircraft mentioned above.
+Please see the included instructions.pdf for detailed instructions on how to install the controllers for any of the aircraft mentioned above.

 DEPENDENCIES: